libretro/docs/docs/library/gearsystem.md

 ### Geometry and timing

-- The Gearsystem core's provided FPS is 60 for NTSC games and 50 for PAL games
+- The Gearsystem core's provided FPS is approximately 59.92 for NTSC games, 49.70 for PAL Master System games and 50.17 for PAL SG-1000 games
 - The Gearsystem core's provided sample rate is 44100 Hz
-- The Gearsystem core's base width is 256 for Master System / SG-1000 games and 160 for Game Gear games
+- The Gearsystem core's base width is 256 for Master System / SG-1000 games and 160 for native Game Gear games; Game Gear SMS mode uses the Master System dimensions
-- The Gearsystem core's base height is 192 for Master System / SG-1000 games and 144 for Game Gear games
+- The Gearsystem core's base height is 192 for Master System / SG-1000 games (224 in extended mode) and 144 for native Game Gear games; overscan and left-bar cropping can change the output size
 - The Gearsystem core's max width is 320
 - The Gearsystem core's max height is 288
-- The Gearsystem core's provided aspect ratio is 4:3 for Master System / SG-1000 games and 10:9 for Game Gear games
+- The Gearsystem core uses square pixels by default (4:3 at 256x192 and 10:9 at 160x144); the ['Aspect Ratio' core option](#core-options) can override this

 ## Core options